Create your own customised inspiration map

 • How you will keep yourself centred, grounded, and connected with your priorities as you move forward

-By mapping these key landmarks now, you give yourself something to refer to when you get lost — a map that helps you quickly orient yourself, then move forward in the right direction.
+By mapping out these landmarks now, you give yourself something to refer to when you get lost : a way to quickly reorient yourself and confidently move forward in the right direction.

-The workbook provides a template that you can use to record your answers: a place to refer to when you need to consult your map.
+The Churning, Inner Leadership’s playbook or workbook provides a template that you can use to record your answers: somewhere to refer to when you need to consult your map.

-And like those great explorers of old, you can always update your map as you move forward.
+And just like those great explorers of old, you can always update your map as you travel forward and discover more.

-Do you have a clear map of what motivates and inspires you and how you are using this to navigate your life?
+Do you have a clear map of what motivates and inspires you and how you are using that to navigate these times of change?
 Would it be useful to create one?

 Adapted from Inner Leadership: a framework and a set of tools for building inspiration in times of change.